Yunxiang-Li/Cpp_Primer/Chapter 7. Classes/Chapter 7.Classes.md

 **Give your Screen class three constructors: a default constructor; a constructor that takes values for height and width and initializes the contents to hold the given number of blanks; and a constructor that takes values for height, width, and a character to use as the contents of the screen.**

 [7.24 Solution](https://github.com/Yunxiang-Li/Cpp_Primer/blob/master/Chapter%207.%20Classes/Codes/7.24%20Solution.hpp)

+## Exercise 7.25

+**Can Screen safely rely on the default versions of copy and assignment?
+If so, why?
+If not, why not?**

+Yes.
+Because we have already initialized all other class members of built-in type.
+And `std::string` type itself can rely on the default versions of copy and assignment.

+Therefore our Screen class can rely on the default versions of copy and assignment.